Artabanus of Persia

 Artabanus of Persia (or Artabanus the Hyrcanian; Ἀρτάβανος) was a Persian political figure during the Achaemenid dynasty who was reportedly Regent of Persia for a few months (465 BC – 464 BC).

-This Artabanus is not to be confused with Xerxes' uncle of the same name: Artabanus, son of Hystaspes (and thus the brother of Xerxes' father Darius I).

 Artabanus probably originated from the province of Hyrcania and reportedly served as the chief official of Xerxes I. He is considered to have served either as his vizier or as his head bodyguard.

 According to Aristotle, Artabanus was responsible for the death of Crown Prince Darius.
 He then became afraid that Xerxes would seek revenge and proceeded to assassinate the King.
 On the other hand, Junianus Justinus reported that Artabanus had personal ambitions for the throne.
 He first secretly murdered Xerxes and then accused Darius of parricide, resulting in his execution.
 The order of events remains uncertain but the deaths of Xerxes and Darius did leave the throne vacant.

 Artabanus' course of action is also uncertain.
 Some accounts have him usurping the throne for himself.
 Others consider him to have named young Artaxerxes I as King and to have acted as Regent and power behind the throne.
 This state of affairs would not last more than a few months.
 Artaxerxes reportedly slew him with his own sword, either in battle or by surprise.
 Artabanus is occasionally listed among the Kings of the Achaemenid dynasty though he was not related to them.